 All degree requirements for the program are shown on curriculum check sheets.
-Requirements include First-Year Composition, university General Studies (see pages 84-108), and the Engineering Technology core.
+Requirements include First-Year Composition, university General Studies (see "General Studies," page 85), and the Engineering Technology Core.
 Note that all three General Studies awareness areas are required.
 Consult your advisor for an approved list of courses.
-To graduate students are required to complete a minimum of 128 semester hours with a 2.00 cumulative GPA, including at least 50 semester hours of upper division courses.
+To graduate, students are required to complete a minimum of 128 semester hours with a 2.00 cumulative GPA, including at least 50 semester hours of upper-division courses.